Family Engagement Policy and Compact

-- Provide mentors for students through partnerships with Fairfax County, Centreville Methodist church, United bank and school sponsored mentor program.
+- Provide mentors for students through partnerships with Fairfax County, Centreville Methodist church, Mclean Bible Church, and school sponsored mentor program.
 Also provide student mentor program for Grade 6 students to mentor primary grade students.

 - Provide opportunities to donate and access supplies donated by others, such as clothes donation bin, school supplies, book donation box and Friday Friends food program.